Advice and assistance

 If your rent account falls into arrears you should contact your Housing Executive district office as soon as possible for advice and assistance.
 You will be treated with fairness and confidentiality at all times.

-There are a number of ways they can help.
-These include:
+There are a number of ways they can help, including:

 - arranging for your rent to be paid directly from certain benefits